Korenizatsiia: Reversal to Russification

 Pre-revolution Russian nationalism was also rehabilitated.
 Many of the heroes of Russian history were re-appropriated for glorification.
 The Russian people became the "elder brother" of the "socialist family of nations".
 A new kind of patriotism, Soviet patriotism, emerged, with national survival taking priority over ideological conflicts between communists and fascists.

-In 1938, Russian became a mandatory subject of study in all non-Russian schools.
-In general, the cultural and linguistic russification reflected the overall centralization imposed by Stalin.
-The Cyrillic script was instituted for a number of Soviet languages, including the languages of Central Asia that in the late 1920s had been given Latin alphabets to replace Arabic ones.
+On 24 January 1938, the Central Committee of the VKP(b) adopted the resolution "On the Reorganization of National Schools," which ordered that "special national schools" be reorganized into "ordinary schools of the conventional type," abolished special national branches within these schools, and required instruction to be conducted either in the language of the relevant republic or in Russian.
+Schools that taught in "small" languages were denounced as "hotbeds of bourgeois nationalist and anti-Soviet influence on children" and were almost entirely eliminated, being converted to Russian or the titular republican languages of instruction.
+National village councils and national districts were abolished.
+On 13 March 1938 the Central Committee of the VKP(b) and the Council of People's Commissars of the USSR passed the resolution on "On the Compulsory Study of the Russian Language in the Schools of the National Republics and Regions".
+The teaching of Russian became compulsory in all non-Russian schools, making Russian a mandatory subject and establishing it as the lingua franca of the Soviet Union.
+During the late 1930s, most non-Russian languages that used the Latin alphabet were converted to Cyrillic, with the exception of well-established literary languages that had long used their own non-Cyrillic scripts, such as Armenian, Finnish, Georgian, Yiddish, and the Baltic languages.

+According to Yuri Slezkine, ethnic groups with their own republics and well-developed bureaucracies retained their distinct national cultures, while Soviet nationality policy "abandoned the pursuit of countless rootless nationalities in order to concentrate on a few full-fledged, fully equipped 'nations.'"

 Moldova became part of the USSR as a consequence of the Molotov–Ribbentrop Pact.
 Soon after, the language of the country was renamed to "Moldavian" and it ceased being written in the Latin alphabet, changing to Cyrillic.
 This policy would only be reversed in 1989, after large demonstrations imbued with patriotic feeling.
 Romanian is an official language in the Moldovan constitution since its independence, and it is Moldova's sole official language today.
 Russian is still in use but not as important as it was in the Soviet era, since it has no special status in the country and its usage as mother tongue has been declining for some time.